GiacomoRomagnoli/master-thesis-romagnoli-ay2526/jakta-exp/README.md

 - `--without-logic-description`: Whether to exclude or not logic descriptions of beliefs and goals from the prompt (default: false)
 - `--without-nl-description`: Whether to exclude or not natural language descriptions of beliefs and goals from the prompt (default: false)
 - `--prompt-technique`: The kind of technique to use for prompting (one of {NoCoT (default), CoT, CoTMulti})
+- `--use-asl-syntax`: Whether to use the AgentSpeak syntax or the hybrid YAML/Prolog syntax in the prompt (default: false)
 - `--remarks`: Path to the file that stores remarks to include in the prompt (default: none)
 - `--environment-type`: The type of environment to use (one of {Standard (default), HSpace or Channel})
+- `--prompt-snippets-path`: The directory where the snippets used to build prompts are stored (default: "prompt/")

 ## Running Experiments